 There are a lot more limitations and rules that go into how the state of Ohio will determine who gets your estate if you die with no estate plan.
 This is an intricate and thoughtful process that could take a lot longer than necessary.
 And what if you want to leave your things to someone other than a family member?
 It happens from time to time but it never will if you don’t plan your estate first.

-Let Susan Gwinn help you with your estate planning; be prepared for the unexpected.
-Contact us today.
+Let Susan Gwinn help you with your estate planning, and be prepared for the unexpected.
+Susan Gwinn practices law in Southeastern Ohio, serving individuals throughout Athens County and beyond.
+Contact us today to get started.